fjelltopp/adx_develop/README.md

 ## Using a fake SMTP server

 We're using https://github.com/rnwood/smtp4dev to "fake" an SMTP service, it's deployed as part of docker compose - smtp container.
 It catches all the emails sent to it, accepts any credentials.
-Emails can be viewed via a web console available at port 5555, so if your local environment uses "adr" as a host name you can access at http://adr.local:5555/
+Emails can be viewed via a web console available at port 5555, so if your local environment uses "adr.local" as a host name you can access at http://adr.local:5555/

 ## Running CKAN tests locally